×

 What does a Digital Fabricator do?

-Building Analyst
+6. Building Analyst

 Building analysis is essential to map potential risks, structural stability, and future expansion opportunities of a building.
 This creative job for architects is useful for achieving design optimization and increasing project value.
+The average salary of a building analyst is around 12 to 13 lakhs.

-What Does a Building Analyst do?
+What Does a Building Analyst Do?

 A building analyst uses data to analyze user movement patterns and the structural behavior of a building.
-If architects become well-versed in programming languages and coding, they can also develop softwares for generating building analysis reports.
+If architects become well-versed in programming languages and coding, they can also develop software for generating building analysis reports.

 In Conclusion